isabella232/dynamic-media-classic.en-1/help/setting-ecatalog-viewer-presets.md

 snippet: y
 ---

-# Setting up eCatalog Viewer Presets{#setting-up-ecatalog-viewer-presets}
+# Setting up eCatalog Viewer Presets {#setting-up-ecatalog-viewer-presets}

 eCatalog Viewer Presets determine the style, behavior, and look of eCatalog Viewers.
 Scene7 provides eCatalog Viewer Presets, and you can create your own eCatalog Viewer Presets as well if you are an administrator.